Atelier UI®

 WebGL Video

-A primitive that mirrors a video onto a WebGL plane while preserving the DOM element.
+A foundation block that mirrors a video onto a WebGL plane while preserving the DOM element.

 React Three Fiber